wolfiesites/scaffi/readme.md

 <b>IMPORTANT:</b><br>
 IT WORKS ON UNIX BASED (MAC / LINUX) SYSTEMS WITH BASH INSTALLED<br>
-IF YOU'RE on WINDOWS, Please consider installing WSL</b>
+IF YOU'RE on WINDOWS, Please consider using WSL</b>

+## future features
+* conditional placeholders with block of code
+* interactive mode
+* feed placeholders with file config
+* getting private repos with token auth